Can Eating Chicken Cause a Gout Attack?

 A 4 ounce serving provides about 35 grams of protein which is more then enough protein intake for one day!
 Check out my eBook to learn more about how much protein are bodies really need.
 All of the B vitamins are also present in chicken meat (B1, B2, B3, B5, B6, B12) as well as plenty of sulfur-containing amino acids and branched chain amino acids which are important support for your heart and skeletal muscles.

 As for minerals, selenium is the most abundant (important for metabolic performance) but you also find zinc, magnesium, copper, phosphorus and iron.
-Phosphorus for example, is an essential mineral that not only helps support your teeth and bones; but also your kidneys and liver which is important for us gout sufferers.
+Phosphorus for example, is an essential mineral that not only helps support your teeth and bones; but may also help support your kidneys and liver which is important for us gout sufferers.